spread-ai/docs-comments/docs/module-2/querying-spread.md

      - toc
 ---

 To get data from the Engineering Intelligence Graph (EI Graph) we need to query the GraphQL database.
-GraphQL is a a query language that allows us to fetch only the data we need, unlike with REST APIs.
+GraphQL is a a query language that allows us to fetch only the data we need, unlike with Representational State Transfer (REST) APIs.
 In this lesson we will learn how to make a query from within SPREAD Studio and use the results in a Table widget.
 The advantages of GraphQL over using REST APIs include:

 - You can define custom queries that request exactly the data you need.
 This eliminates the need for multiple endpoints and reduces unnecessary data transfer.
 - GraphQL organizes your data into clear fields, making it easier to manage and display on the frontend.